broeser/wellid/README.md

 These are the four basic steps necessary to integrate Sanitor and wellid

 1. Install the Sanitor package (composer require broeser/sanitor)
-2. Use the **SanitorBridgeTrait** in all places where you need sanitized data to be validated.
-Use it additionally to the ValidatableTrait.
+2. Substitute the ValidatableTrait and CacheableValidatableTraits with the **SanitorBridgeTrait** in all places.
-3. Make sure that those classes (which should already implement ValidatableInterface) also implement **SanitorBridgeInterface**
+3. Make sure that those classes implement **SanitorBridgeInterface**
 4. Make sure that those classes call $this->setSanitizer(...) somewhere before validation (e. g. in the constructor) and set a fitting sanitization filter (you can try FILTER_DEFAULT)